This example shows how machine learning can create a digital twin of an electric motor.

 Here, two perceptron layers are added to the neural network.
 This number of layers is enough for most applications.
 The first layer has eight inputs and three neurons.
 The second layer has three inputs and five neurons.

-The next figure shows the resulting network architecture.
+The following figure shows the resulting network architecture.

 4. Training strategy

-The next step is selecting an appropriate training strategy to define what the neural network will learn.
+The next step is to select an appropriate training strategy that defines what the neural network will learn.
 A general training strategy is composed of two concepts:

 The loss index chosen is the normalized squared error with L2 regularization.
 This loss index is the default in approximation applications.